Comparison Updated July 13, 2026

 This article breaks down what each tool actually handles, where PVsyst struggles, and how PVX fills the gap without replacing anything in your bankability workflow.

-PVsyst dominates bankable energy yield simulation for good reason.
+PVsyst is the bankability standard for energy yield simulation.
 Its shading engine, loss chain model, and meteo database have been validated across thousands of projects.
-Financiers trust it.
-Banks require it.
-Independent engineers benchmark against it.
+Financiers, lenders, and independent engineers use its reports.

 If your project needs a lender-ready energy yield report, you need PVsyst.
 Full stop.